DataPoint-Armenia/vortan_corpus/README.md

 # vortan_corpus

-A collection of corpora for the vortan.
+A collection of corpora for vortan.

 ## Processed